Qhronology: A Python package for studying quantum models of closed timelike curves: Usage

 \end{code} If we instead pass the appropriate predicate(s) to each symbol in the \py{symbols} argument, we obtain the alternative form: \begin{code}

 \end{code} Naturally, the particular predicates specified for any given symbol should be guided by what the user wishes to achieve.

 For complicated states, especially those possessing multiple symbols, adjunct (external) conditions are often required in order to fully encapsulate them.
 This includes algebraic constraints, identities, and other similar relations typically associated with quantum states.
-Such conditions can be imposed simply by assembling their scalar representations into equation 2-tuples (the equation's left-hand side and right-hand side expressions as an ordered pair) within a list that is passed to the constructor's \py{conditions} argument (or the class property).
+Such conditions can be imposed simply by assembling their scalar representations into equation 2-tuples (the equation's left-hand side and right-hand side expressions as an ordered pair) within a list that is passed to the constructor's \py{substitutions} argument (or the class property).
 For example, while normalization of our parametrized vector state ({\cdb} \ref{code:state_parametrized}) {\via} the \py{norm} argument does result in a normalized state, \begin{code}

-\end{code} it has no knowledge of any constraints or relations (inherent or otherwise) between its parameters, and so cannot present in a form which is any simpler.
-This can be amended by endowing it with an appropriate trace condition ($\abs{a}^2 + \abs{b}^2 = 1$): \begin{code}
+\end{code}\enlargethispage{\baselineskip} it has no knowledge of any constraints or relations (inherent or otherwise) between its parameters, and so cannot present in a form which is any simpler.
+This can be amended by endowing it with an appropriate trace condition ($\abs{a}^2 + \abs{b}^2 = 1$) and using the \py{simplify} argument in the \py{print()} method: \begin{code}

-\end{code} Thus, supplying a normalization constraint to \py{conditions} can be used in conjuction with the \py{norm} argument to great effect.
+\end{code} Thus, supplying a normalization constraint to \py{substitutions} can be used in conjuction with the \py{norm} argument to great effect.